axionbuster/grass/demo/README.md

 ## What is the "galaxies" mode?

 In this mode, at program startup, a random assortment of clumps of particles are generated.

+## Other options to be controlled via environment variables

+- `GRASS_PARTICLES_LIMIT`: If positive integer (less than or equal to 10,000), then inclusive maximum number of particles.